dannybauman/30-day-map-challenge-2025/maps/01-points/MOBILE-RESPONSIVE-NOTES.md

 ## Key Findings

 ### ✅ Universal Success
-**All platforms that worked on desktop also worked on mobile.** This is excellent news!
+**All platforms that worked on desktop also worked on mobile.** This is good news!

 ### 🎯 Modern Frameworks Win
 All successful platforms used: